rolling-scopes-school/tasks/tasks/connections/README.md

 User's information with the ability to edit it.

 _`/group/{:groupID}` (broadcast page)_
-`:groupID` is unique group identifier
+where, `:groupID` is unique group identifier;
 Page where user can send message to all participants.

 _`/conversation/{:conversationID}` (person dialog)_
-`:conversationID` is unique user identifier to speak with
+where, `:conversationID` is unique user identifier to speak with;
 Page where user can write personal messages directly.

-_`/logout` (to sign out)_
-That is not a visual page.
-It is just endpoint to clear up token for user and return back into authorization page.